-Down Syndrome Ireland member Amy Purcell describes the impact that the Latch-On programme has had on her life.
+Down Syndrome Ireland member Amy Purcell describes the impact that the Latch-On module of our Ability Programme has had on her life.
 One of Amy’s main ambitions on entering the programme was to be able to read to her nephew.
 Amy and her family also describe the other positive impacts of the programme.

 The end of formal schooling often marks the beginning of adulthood for many people, whether they have Down syndrome or not.
 It brings with it new adventures, as well as new difficulties and new uncertainties.